koordinator-sh/koordinator/docs/proposals/scheduling/20220530-fine-grained-cpu-orchestration.md

 If both `node.koordinator.sh/numa-allocate-strategy` and `kubelet.koordinator.sh/cpu-manager-policy` are defined, `node.koordinator.sh/numa-allocate-strategy` is used first.

-##### NUMA topology alignment policy
+##### NUMA topology policy

-The label `node.koordinator.sh/numa-topology-alignment-policy` represents that how to aligning resource allocation according to the NUMA topology.
+The label `node.koordinator.sh/numa-topology-policy` represents that how to aligning resource allocation according to the NUMA topology.
 The policy semantic follow the K8s community.
 Equivalent to the field `TopologyPolicies` in `NodeResourceTopology`, and the topology policies `SingleNUMANodePodLevel` and `SingleNUMANodeContainerLevel` are mapping to `SingleNUMANode` policy.

 - `None` is the default policy and does not perform any topology alignment.
 - `BestEffort` indicates that preferred select NUMA Node that is topology alignment, and if not, continue to allocate resources to Pods.
 - `Restricted` indicates that each resource requested by a Pod on the NUMA Node that is topology alignment, and if not, koord-scheduler will skip the node when scheduling.
 - `SingleNUMANode` indicates that all resources requested by a Pod must be on the same NUMA Node, and if not, koord-scheduler will skip the node when scheduling.

-If there is no `node.koordinator.sh/numa-topology-alignment-policy` in the node's label and `TopologyPolicies=None` in `NodeResourceTopology`, it will be executed according to the policy configured by the koord-scheduler.
+If there is no `node.koordinator.sh/numa-topology-policy` in the node's label and `TopologyPolicies=None` in `NodeResourceTopology`, it will be executed according to the policy configured by the koord-scheduler.

-If both `node.koordinator.sh/numa-topology-alignment-policy` in Node and `TopologyPolicies=None` in `NodeResourceTopology` are defined, `node.koordinator.sh/numa-topology-alignment-policy` is used first.
+If both `node.koordinator.sh/numa-topology-policy` in Node and `TopologyPolicies=None` in `NodeResourceTopology` are defined, `node.koordinator.sh/numa-topology-policy` is used first.

 ##### Example